mozilla/data-docs/src/cookbooks/bigquery/access.md

     --project project-id
 ```

-The Jupyter URL can be retrieved with the following command:
+You can retrieve the Jupyter URL with the following command:

 ```bash
 gcloud beta dataproc clusters describe cluster-name --region=us-west1 --project project-id | grep Jupyter